kolonialno/troncos/README.md

 ### Import order

-It is very important that you do **NOT** import `ddtrace` before you have initialized troncos!
+It is very important that you do **NOT** import `ddtrace` anywhere before you have initialized troncos!
 Troncos should give you a warning if this is the case.

 ### Plain setup